-The mechanism of action of Bria-IMT™ is currently under investigation.
-We suspect that the expression of certain immunogenic peptides in Bria-IMT™ generates strong antibody and T-cell responses – which results in recognition and destruction of cancerous cells.
+Mechanism of Action of Bria-IMT™: The mechanism of action of Bria-IMT™ is currently under investigation.
+It is likely that the expression of certain breast cancer antigens (proteins expressed in breast cancer cells) in Bria-IMT™ generates strong antibody and T-cell responses – which results in recognition and destruction of cancerous cells.

-Bria-IMT™ is designed to secrete granulocyte/macrophage-colony stimulating factor (GM-CSF), an immune system activator.
-We believe that GM-CSF activates the T cells of the immune system to recognize the tumor cells as foreign, and eliminate them.
-To amplify the immune system activation of the cancer patients, we have combined Bria-IMT™ with other immune system activators including cyclophosphamide, and interferon-α, a cytokine.
-We believe this approach of simultaneous activation of the immune system via different immune-triggering pathways will improve the immune system response for recognizing and eliminating cancerous cells, and will ultimately enhance the clinical benefits of Bria-IMT™.
+Bria-IMT™ is designed to secrete granulocyte/macrophage-colony stimulating factor (GM-CSF), a factor that stimulates components of the immune system.
+Specifically, GM-CSF activates T cells, a key component of the immune system, to recognize the tumor cells as foreign, and eliminate them.
+To amplify this action, we have combined Bria-IMT™ with other immune system activators including cyclophosphamide, and interferon-α, a cytokine.
+We believe this approach of simultaneous activation of the immune system via different pathways will improve the immune system response to attack and destroy cancer cells.

-Using BriaCell’s novel technology platform and our strong R&D capabilities, we may have the opportunity to develop immunotherapy candidates for other cancer indications.
+Using BriaCell’s novel technology platform and our strong R&D capabilities, we plan to develop immunotherapies for other cancer indications.